Dickie Moore (actor): Career

 He made his film debut in 1927 in the silent film The Beloved Rogue, where he portrayed silent film star John Barrymore's character as a one-year-old baby.
-At the time of his death, Moore was one of the last surviving actors to have appeared in silent film.
-He quickly gained notable supporting roles.
-He had a significant role as Marlene Dietrich's son in Josef von Sternberg's drama Blonde Venus (1932).
+He soon gained notable supporting roles.
+He appeared as Marlene Dietrich's son in Josef von Sternberg's drama Blonde Venus (1932).
 He also appeared with Barbara Stanwyck in So Big (1932), with Walter Huston in Gabriel Over the White House (1933) and with Spencer Tracy in Man's Castle (1933).

-Besides appearing in a number of major feature films, he was featured as a regular in the Our Gang series during the 1932–1933 season.
-Although he only played in eight Our Gang films, in those films he played an important role as the leader of the gang.
+In the 1932–33 season Moore appeared in eight films of the Our Gang series, as the leader of the gang.
 He left the series after one year to play in more feature films.
-In addition to his Our Gang work, Moore is most remembered for his portrayal of the title character in the 1933 adaptation of Charles Dickens' Oliver Twist.
+He is perhaps most remembered for his portrayal of the title character in the 1933 adaptation of Oliver Twist.

-In 1935, he played the historical role of Joseph Meister in The Story of Louis Pasteur.
+In 1935, he played Joseph Meister in The Story of Louis Pasteur.
 In 1941, he portrayed the brother of Gary Cooper in the war drama Sergeant York under the direction of Howard Hawks.
 He is also famous for giving Shirley Temple her first romantic onscreen kiss, in the film Miss Annie Rooney.

 Moore served in the United States Army during World War II.

-Moore was less successful as a teenage actor and young adult and he often had to play in B-movies such as Dangerous Years during the 1940s.
+Later, he was less successful as a teenage actor and young adult and he often had to play in B-movies such as Dangerous Years.
 One of his last notable film roles was in Out of the Past (1947), in which he portrayed Robert Mitchum's deaf young assistant, "The Kid".
-Moore played his last role as a young soldier in Eight Iron Men (1952).
+His last role was a young soldier in Eight Iron Men (1952).

 He later performed on Broadway, in stock and on television.
-He went on to teach and write books about acting, edit Equity News, and produce an Oscar-nominated short film (The Boy and the Eagle), and industrial films.
+He went on to teach and write books about acting, publish Equity News for Actors' Equity Association, and produce industrial films and a short film The Boy and the Eagle, which was nominated for an Oscar.
 He retired from acting in the late 1950s.

-In 1966, after battling alcohol and drug addictions, he founded a public relations firm, Dick Moore and Associates, which he ran until 2010.

 Personal life

 Moore was married three times.
-His first marriage was from 1948 to 1954 to Pat Dempsey.
+His first marriage was to Pat Dempsey from 1948 to 1954.
 The couple had one child, Kevin Moore.
-His second marriage was in 1959 to Eleanor Donhowe Fitzpatrick.
+In 1959 he married Eleanor Donhowe Fitzpatrick; they divorced in 1978.
 His third and final marriage was in 1988 to Jane Powell, to whom he remained married until his death in 2015.
+The two met when Moore interviewed Powell for Twinkle, Twinkle, Little Star, which he had just published.
+The couple lived in Manhattan and Wilton, Connecticut.